zontafil/Rtmp-Logger/README.md

 ### Authentication

 Authentication should be performed by ``passport.js``.
-At the moment, a dummy module (``FakeAuth``) is used instead, which just authentication without checking for passwords/tokens
+At the moment, a dummy module (``FakeAuth``) is used instead, which just authenticates without checking for passwords/tokens

 ### Authorization